 Located in a 16th-century mansion in Venice city center, it is also an important House-Museum donated to the city of Venice by Count Giovanni Querini Stampalia.
 The last descendant of the Querini Stampalia family wanted his real estate and personal belongings to be turned into a cultural institution hosting works of art and a huge late-night Library open to everyone.

 Modernized in the 60s by the Venetian architect Carlo Scarpa and the more recent ones by Valeriano Pastor and Mario Botta, their interventions have contributed to give a strong, suggestive and functional image on the ground floor and on the garden of the sixteenth-century building.

-The Querini Stampalia Library, with free access to citizens and tourists, offers users 400.000 volumes, 32.000 of them can be consulted in the reading room, 260 magazines, and 18 local, national and international newspapers.
+The Querini Stampalia Library, with free access to citizens and tourists, offers users 400.000 volumes, 32.000 of which can be consulted in the reading room, 260 magazines, and 18 local, national and international newspapers.